EvangeLabs/demo-lifecycle-automation/README.md

+# this is the demo repo for https://github.com/EvangeLabs/contributor-lifecycle-automation

-these belows are the checks written while testing github events check 11 check 2 check 3
+## these belows are the checks written while testing github events

+check 11
+check 2
+check 3